opf/openproject/docs/release-notes/14-0-0/README.md

 Release date: 2024-04-08

 We released [OpenProject 14.0.0](https://community.openproject.org/versions/1356).
-The major release contains several bug fixes and we recommend updating to the newest version.
+The major release contains several bug fixes, and we recommend updating to the newest version.
 In these Release Notes, we will first list important technical updates, then give an overview of important feature changes.
 At the end, you will find a complete list of all changes and bug fixes.

 ## Important updates and breaking changes